 - Avoid the extra:

 If you are being good and eating off the vegetable tray, don’t mess it up with the dips.
-Ranch dressing and cheese dips are loaded with calories, and lots of times you might have been happier and had fewer calories just eating a couple bites of the pumpkin pie.
-Avoiding all the sauces and gravy that goes with holiday meals is another way to save calories and enjoy January much more.
+Ranch dressing and cheese dips are loaded with calories, and lots of times you might have been happier and had fewer calories just eating a couple of bites of the pumpkin pie.
+Avoiding all the sauces and gravy that go with holiday meals is another way to save calories and enjoy January much more.

-Water is always important, but over the holidays, we tend to over consume on so much.
+Water is always important, but over the holidays, we tend to overconsume so much.
 Avoid adding more calories with liquids.
 Water can also help you feel full sooner when you start eating and be sure to have a glass of water during the meal to help slow down and enjoy the food.
 Staying hydrated helps your body function at its best and deal with any extra junk you might consume.